carlosquental/carlosquental.github.io/_posts/2023-10-03-review-of-10-k8s-meetup.markdown

 [Cloud Native Lisbon](https://www.meetup.com/cloudnativelx/events/295924185) is a community group that organizes events every couple of months about containerization, microservices, CI/CD and DevOps stuff.
 Interestingly, it was founded by one of my colleagues at [Ikigai Digital](https://ikigaidigital.io/), [João Aguiar](https://www.linkedin.com/in/jsaguiar/).
 I didn't know that when I went.

-Even though I don't use Kubernetes at my current role, I work with serverless architecture, I decided to go and didn't regret it.
+Even though I don't use Kubernetes at my current role, I work with serverless architecture, I decided to go anyway.
+Here's what I learned.

 ### Non-functional testing on CI/CD pipelines